DIDSR/DIDSR-TiGER/Detection/README.md

  - For JB dataset, we split the ROIs randomly into a train and a test set.
 Train set contains of 49 ROIs with 4891 TILs.
 Test set contains of 5 ROIs with 632 TILs.

-A binary [segmentation model](https://github.com/qubvel/segmentation_models) based on the U-Net model with InceptionV3 as backend is used to train the detection model.
+A binary [segmentation model](https://github.com/qubvel/segmentation_models) based on the U-Net model with InceptionV3 as backend is developed to train the detection model.

 ## Steps below describe the pipeline to develpe the detection algorithm: